bl33h/bl33h/README.md

 - 🌀 I’m currently learning how to use Blender

-- ❓ Ask me about anything related to art, i love painting
+- ❓ Ask me about anything related to art, i love the topic!

 - ⚡ Fun fact: I use tabs over spaces